myvas/cmdout/README.md

 The cmdout library provides facilities for executing shell commands and get their output before time runs out.

-## Todo list
-- By now, it works on Linux; but it should work on more platforms.

 ## Getting Started
 ### Import and link the library via CMake
 ```